-Atina is a journalism graduate from the School of Arts and Social Sciences.
+Atina is a journalism graduate from the School of Communication and Creativity.
 Originally from Bulgaria, she chose City due to the great reputation of the Journalism Department.

 What were you doing before you came to study at City?